-Like Bergoglio’s choice of the name Francis—after the Poverello of Assisi rather than the Jesuit Francis Xavier—the phrase “presides in charity” and its evocation of “the other Ignatius” may turn out to be interpretive keys to … [Read more...]
+Like Bergoglio’s choice of the name Francis—after the Poverello of Assisi rather than the Jesuit Francis Xavier—the phrase “presides in charity” and its evocation of “the other Ignatius” may turn out to be interpretive keys to the … [Read more...]

 About Gregory Vall

-May 22, 2013 By Gregory Vall
+May 22, 2013 by Gregory Vall

 Filed Under: Articles Tagged With: Bishop of Rome, Cardinal Angelo Sodano, episcopal collegiality, Letter to Polycarp, Lumen Gentium, Missa Pro Eligendo Romano Pontifice, Mystici Corporis Christi, papal primacy, Polybius, Pope Benedict XVI, Pope Francis, Pope Pius XII, Sandro Magister, St. Ignatius of Antioch, St. Ignatius of Loyola, The Society of Jesus (Jesuits)